dawranliou/dawranliou.com/content/blog/2022-02-18-i-too-wrote-myself-a-static-site-generator.md

 decided to follow suit.

 It took several tries to get to my ideal level of complexity.
-Initially I was really annoyed by how impative the main function was, and so I rewrote the logic into a desciptive `build-plan`, a series of descriptive steps each with a `:build/op` keyword, such as `:ensure-folder`, `:copy-dir`, or `:page`.
+Initially I was really annoyed by how imparative the main function was, and so I rewrote the logic into a desciptive `build-plan`, a series of descriptive steps each with a `:build/op` keyword, such as `:ensure-folder`, `:copy-dir`, or `:page`.
 My main function becomes a `doseq` on the `build-plan` that will dispatch on the